ultimate271/notes/dostoevsky/brothers03.10.md

 “You defend me very kindly, dear young lady.
 You are in a great hurry about everything,” Grushenka drawled again.

+#### Katerina kisses Grushenka on the hand three times, creating more tension in Aloysha
 “Defend you!
 Is it for me to defend you?
 Should I dare to defend you?
 Grushenka, angel, give me your hand.
 Look at that charming soft little hand, Alexey Fyodorovitch!
 Look at it!
 It has brought me happiness and has